Tour of Flanders (men's race): Tour of Flanders for Women

-Experience center
+Legacy and impact

-The Centrum Ronde van Vlaanderen (Tour of Flanders Center) is an interactive cycling-themed experience center and museum in Oudenaarde devoted to the Tour of Flanders.
+The history of the Tour of Flanders is celebrated at the Centrum Ronde van Vlaanderen (Tour of Flanders Center), an interactive cycling-themed experience center and museum in Oudenaarde.
 It opened in 2003 with an extensive array of audiovisual material from old television and radio broadcasts.
 Visitors are able to experience a ride on a cobbled road or experience the Kwaremont climb, in a virtual contest with stars like Peter Van Petegem.

 The center's founder and director is former sports journalist and writer Rik Van Walleghem; the museum curator is 1970s cycling icon Freddy Maertens, who provides guided tours.

-The center is located on Oudenaarde's city square, close to the finish of the Tour of Flanders, relocated to Oudenaarde in 2012.
+The center is located on Oudenaarde's city square, close to the finish of the Tour of Flanders which relocated to Oudenaarde in 2012.
 There is also a brasserie and a museum shop.

-Cyclosportive

-Since 1999, there is a Tour of Flanders Cyclosportive for non-professionals, called We Ride Flanders, organized on the day before the professional event.
-The longest route is 229 km, starting in Antwerp, but there are three shorter routes, of 174 km, 140 km or 74 km, which all start and finish in Oudenaarde.
+Since 1999, fans are also able to participate in the amateur Tour of Flanders Cyclosportive, called We Ride Flanders, organized on the Saturday before the professional events.
+The longest route is 229 km, starting in Bruges, but there are three shorter routes, of 174 km, 140 km or 74 km, which all start and finish in Oudenaarde.
 Because of its growing success, the number of participants has been restricted to 16,000 in order to secure riders' safety on the roads.
 Tickets are usually sold out months before the race.
 60% of participants are non-Belgians.